luthfi/Quran/README.md

 The latex package alqalam has to be modified to accomodate this work.
 Our suggestion is simply install alqalam and its depencies(e.g. arabtex), then replace the original file with our mod in mod-alqalam directory.
+I do admit that the mod is a hack, thus be careful if it creates any draw back in other parts.
+3. To use this collection of program you should start from kitab.sh. e.g. bash kitab.sh <surah> <from ayah> <to ayah> that will trow the output to standar output(screen) that later you can redirect it to a file e.g bash kitab.sh 2 1 100 > albaqarah.tex will create a latex document of albaqarah: 1-100. then you must run latex to compile the file into pdf, i.e. by running pdflatex albaqarah.tex or whatever workflow suit your system.
+By default it will create Indonesian printing style AlQuran, if you want to fine tune it, you can examine the file transformer.sh